justintmoore/exploring-azure-pt1/README.md

 <h1>Exploring Azure</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br /
+This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.

  ### [YouTube Demonstration](https://youtu.be/AYW6kEUMDEI)